do0gra/do0gra.github.io/gootloader.md

 ```

 Remember the other variable names that were not referenced in the initial script?
 The variables are instead referenced here. flower7 or meeth0 is called
-again to decrypt the last encrypted string and this gives the second stage javascript.
+again to decrypt the last encrypted string.
 ```js
 Decrypted_string = flower7
 (distantk+eight1+ybefhu+originaln+are0+were1+tswyh+boardd+camev+stretch2+rollgk2+hjmsd+ftwrdr+city0+axruiwcvk+rx